 DP: It’s mainly visitors, and the big thing is that we see people taking photos of it all the time!

-NW: I think that too!
-‘Thanks, sign!”
+NW: It’s very positive, sometimes I think “thanks, sign!”
 But then I also think it sounds vaguely ominous.
-What is this… ‘it’ …that is coming for me?
+What is this ‘it’ that is coming for me?

 NW: It definitely speaks on all kinds of levels.
-I’m honestly flabbergasted that we’re not talking about a relic from some dark, urban-world-encroaching-on-powerful-landscape 70s New Zealand film.
-Because I would have bet good money that was the case!
-So the fact that the sign isn’t a old set piece or prop, it’s a deliberately made piece of art referencing a romping Rotorua based musical from the 60s… that’s extra fun for me to find out.
+The fact that the sign isn’t a old set piece or prop, it’s a deliberately made piece of art referencing a romping Rotorua based musical from the 60s – that’s extra fun for me to find out.

-DP: And now you should should watch the film!
+DP: And now you should watch the film.
 It’s one of my faves.
-For lots of reasons.
+For lots of reasons!